GPU Direct SQL Execution

 In order to deploy the tables on the partition consists of NVMe-SSD, you can use the tablespace function of PostgreSQL to specify particular tables or databases to place them on NVMe-SSD volume, in addition to construction of the entire database cluster on the NVMe-SSD volume.

-For example, you can create a new tablespace below, if NVMe-SSD is mounted at /opt/nvme.
+For example, you can create a new tablespace below, if NVMe-SSD is mounted at /opt/nvme

 CREATE TABLESPACE my_nvme LOCATION '/opt/nvme';

-In order to create a new table on the tablespace, specify the TABLESPACE option at the CREATE TABLE command below.
+In order to create a new table on the tablespace, specify the TABLESPACE

 CREATE TABLE my_table (...)
 TABLESPACE my_nvme;

-Or, use ALTER DATABASE command as follows, to change the default tablespace of the database.
 Note that tablespace of the existing tables are not changed in thie case.

 ALTER DATABASE my_database SET TABLESPACE my_nvme;